Information for faculty mentors

 Thank you for considering becoming a WMF faculty mentor and thank you to all returning faculty mentors!

-Last year we placed 55 students in laboratories across Penn State and we excited to do it again.
-This page provides details about being a faculty mentor and hopefully answers some of your questions about the program.
+Each year we place 50-55 students in laboratories across Penn State and we excited to do it again.
+This page outlines the program for faculty mentors and their associated responsibilities, and hopefully answers questions about the program.

 *We kindly ask that you forward this website to your colleagues, including those new to your department who may be interested in participating.